mahmoudodoo/Flask-Tutorial/README.md

 In this tutorial we'll learn the following topics using flask framework:

-01- Templates
+01- Templates Done
-02- Web Forms
+02- Web Forms In progress
 03- Database
 05- User Logins
 06- Profile Page